microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

     :sorted:

     SupportsCoauth
-        A Boolean value that indicates that the WOPI server supports multiple users making changes to this file simultaneously.
-It must be false.
+        A **Boolean** value that indicates that the WOPI server supports multiple users making changes to this file simultaneously.
+This value must always be ``false``.

-        ..  todo:: Figure out how to document this.
+        ..  note:: |future|

     SupportsCobalt
-        A **Boolean** value that indicates that the host supports :ref:`ExecuteCellStorageRequest` and :ref:`ExcecuteCellStorageRelativeRequest` operations for this file.
+        A **Boolean** value that indicates that the host supports :ref:`ExecuteCellStorageRequest` and :ref:`ExecuteCellStorageRelativeRequest` operations for this file.

     SupportsFolders
         A **Boolean** value that indicates that the host supports :ref:`CheckFolderInfo`, :ref:`EnumerateChildren`,